 Hair Growth Hacks

 Hair doesn’t define our worth, but it can still influence how we feel.
 It’s a form of self-expression—something that can mirror change, confidence, or even transition.
-For years, I dyed my naturally brown hair darker because I thought it looked cool.
-Later, I went blonde, thinking I needed to reinvent myself.
-I loved how it made me feel, but years of bleaching completely destroyed the health of my hair.
+For years, I dyed my naturally brown hair darker because I thought it looked cool (spoiler: it didn’t).
+Then thinking I needed to reinvent myself yet again, I transitioned to the other side of the color spectrum and went blonde.
+I actually (shockingly) loved being blonde, but years of pouring chemical bleach on my head completely destroyed my hair’s health (for reference, please see the first photo above captioned “February 2022”).

 While studying at the Institute for Integrative Nutrition, I started learning more about brain health and toxicity, and I couldn’t ignore the irony.
 I was spending hours in salons breathing in fumes that made me feel sick, paying hundreds of dollars a year to keep up a color that wasn’t mine, and putting harsh chemicals directly on my scalp.
-One day it just clicked—I was done.
+Once I realized how much effort and money I was pouring in to ruining my hair, I was done.

 A Note on Hair Loss

-Before I share what’s helped me, I think it’s important to recognize that hair loss can happen for many different reasons.
+With all that said, it’s really important to recognize that hair loss can happen for many different reasons.
 Sometimes it’s from years of dyeing or damage, sometimes it’s age, and other times it’s tied to something much deeper—like a medical condition, autoimmune disease, or treatments such as chemotherapy.
-No matter the cause, losing your hair can bring up a lot of emotions, and that experience deserves compassion, not comparison.
+No matter the cause, losing your hair can bring up a lot of emotions…and that experience deserves compassion, not comparison.

 I want to be clear that my journey is my own.
-I’m not equating natural hair damage or thinning with medical-related hair loss—I’m simply acknowledging how deeply connected hair can be to our sense of self, and how important it is to release guilt or shame about the way you look.
+I’m not equating natural hair damage or thinning with medical-related hair loss—I simply want to acknowledge how deeply connected hair can be to our sense of self, and how important it is to release guilt or shame around the way we look.
 Wherever you are in your journey, your feelings are valid.

-If you’re navigating hair loss due to a medical condition, please consult your doctor before taking any new supplements, as some may interfere with medications or treatments.
+If you’re navigating hair loss due to a medical condition, please consult your doctor before trying anything new as even some natural remedies may interfere with medications or treatments.
 I’m not a healthcare provider, and everyone’s body responds differently, so I always encourage you to do your own research and trust what feels right for you.

 Nettle and Raspberry Leaf Tea Infusion